jfredett/hazel/LOG.md

 From there I'd like to generate some graphics I can use to start show the topology; I spent a good hour or so looking for an off-the-shelf tool to just do the diagramming, but I can't stand literally every single tool, and I don't have the desk space to do it by hand.

+## 2156 - movegen

+Worked a bit and generalized things, I'll need to build up a little model, but I think it could work pretty well.
+I should be able to calculate the relevant module from the file path, since I essentially never have a module nested without it being a separate file other than for tests.

+What works now is a dump of the definition of every struct, enum, and trait, along with it's path.

+Ideally I'll generate something approximating a UML card for each of these types, then I can figure out how to link it all together.